RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 - Switch from timothy hay to another type of grass hay (orchard, bermuda, oat) or to lessen the dust, many pet stores have timothy hay cubes.

-- For litter, switch to a pelleted paper product (such as Yesterday's News in the cat section or Back-2-Nature), or use plain newspaper.
-If your rabbit is trained to use a litterbox, you don't have to provide bedding for the whole cage.
+- For litter, switch to a pelleted paper product (mostly found in the cat section or Back-2-Nature), or use plain newspaper.
+If your rabbit is trained to use a litterbox (and most can be), remember you don't have to provide bedding for the whole cage.

 - Brush your bunny frequently (and outdoors) to minimize the amount of hair in your environment.
-A shedding brush (especially the Furminator or Shed-Ender) often works better and more efficiently than a slicker brush, but be careful with repeated use as it can be hard on sensitive bunny skin.
+A shedding brush (especially Small Pet Select's Hair Buster Comb, or the Furminator or Shed-Ender) often works better and more efficiently than a slicker brush, but be careful with repeated use as it can be hard on sensitive bunny skin.

 - Wipe down your bunny with wet cloth to grab loose hair, or use Allerpet/C (which breaks down many of the proteins that cause allergies - www.allerpet.com) to reduce the dander and hair but keep it from becoming airborne.